 John Francis joined the Board of Directors of SickKids Foundation in November 2003.
 He concurrently serves on the Board of The Hospital for Sick Children.
 He served as Chair of the Board of Directors at SickKids Foundation from 2011 to 2014.

 Mr. Francis is founder and Managing Director of Fraser Kearney Capital Corp. and most recently was President & CEO of Trader Media Corporation, Ontario’s largest publisher of classified advertising magazines and websites.
 Previously he worked in New York and Los Angeles in investment banking for various firms, specializing in mergers and acquisitions.
 John has an HBA from the Ivey School of Business at Western University.

-Michael Friisdahl Board Member
+Nilam Ganenthiran Board Member

 Jordan Gnat Board Member